 Canberra Alexander Teacher Training is innovative, yet firmly rooted in a “traditional” approach, with consistent daily content designed to progressively build a solid skill base for our trainees, in a way that we believe is unique in Australia.
 We embody an approach that relates to our lived experience; experience of applying the Alexander Technique to our own living and learning: relating to people, interacting with our daily environment, engaging in our daily activities.

 Virtually no research has been done anywhere in the world into how to train teachers of the Alexander Technique.
 Training has generally been done in a way that evolved more or less arbitrarily in the 60’s.
-Standing on the shoulders of our teachers and mentors, we take a slightly different approach to structure and content.
-We are also interested in continually analysing and refining our training process.
+Standing on the shoulders of our teachers and mentors, we take a different approach to structure and content.
+Additionally, we are interested in analysing and refining our training process.
 Thus we log everything, to provide the start of some deeper understanding of what is important.
-Our program has 2 key differences:
+Our program has 2 key differences to the regular structure:

-- In addition, students are expected to complete formal logged practice away from school, of a closely specified list of practice directed activities.
+2. Importantly in addition, students are expected to complete a minimum of 6 hours weekly of formal logged practice away from school, of a broad but closely specified list of practice directed activities.
 In the third year face-to-face hours increase with the additional requirements of giving practice lessons or workshops under supervision.

 The Head of Training, Assistant Head and Moderator have between them over 100 years’ teaching experience, including of the training of teachers.